brianlan/TreeAlgorithms/random-forest/README.md

 ```

 ## Accuracy
 It's measured using Log Loss by the online judge of Kaggle.
-This code could achieve **0.41085** and **0.45216** on private and public test dataset respectively.
+This code could achieve **0.41085** and **0.45216** on private and public test dataset respectively, which outperforms the RandomForest baseline provided by official.

 ## Time
 **Machine Sepcs**